chaosmail/chaosmail.github.com/_posts/2016-10-22-intro-to-deep-learning-for-computer-vision.md

 ### Image Encoding

-A very common task if DNNs is image encoding, hence transforming and image from its original representation to a lower dimensional feature space.
-This task is commonly done due to the fact that the last fully-connected layer of each DNN learns this encoding implicitly while training on a specific supervised task.
-At the end of the task, the last fully-connected layer than contains a fixed-sized internal representation of the dataset that can be used as an input for conventional machine learning approaches such as SVM, linear regression, etc.
+A very common task of DNNs is image encoding, hence transforming and image from its original representation to a lower dimensional feature space.
+This task is often performed implicitly due to the fact that the last fully-connected layer of each DNN learns this encoding automatically while trained on a specific supervised task.
+At the end of the training, the last fully-connected layer contains a fixed-sized low-dimensional numeric representation of the input image that can be used as an input for conventional machine learning approaches such as SVM, linear regression, etc.

 Using up-convolutional structures, one can also implement unsupervised auto-encoding networks.
 However, due to the implicit learning through classification and the high computational complexity of up-convolutional networks this is mostly done by training on a supervised method such as classification.